brandur/org/fragments/spectre.md

 from being good, but rather a lot of smaller contributing factors.
 Here are a few that struck me:

-* Making Oberhauser as Bond's adopted brother totally unnecessary.
+* Making Oberhauser as Bond's adopted brother was totally unnecessary.
 Although probably a step to make things more personal, it made the whole premise a little too unbelievable.
 * The Craig franchise's need for antagonist inflation, with each new villain